-According to ((Moyer, Bolyard & Spikell, 2002) “virtual manipulative is best defined as an interactive, we based visual representation of dynamic object that presents opportunities for construction mathematical knowledge.”
+According to ((Moyer, Bolyard & Spikell, 2002) “virtual manipulative is best defined as an interactive, web-based visual representation of a dynamic object that presents opportunities for constructing mathematical knowledge.”
 While concrete manipulatives are still relevant for uses in classrooms, virtual manipulatives add to the learning experience.
-Virtual manipulatives give students prompts, feedback, and answers to problems while working on problems letting the students use more self exploration.
+Virtual manipulatives give students prompts, feedback, and answers to problems while working on problems letting the students use more self-exploration.
 Having an internet connection at home is helpful to both the student and parents while out of the classroom while working on mathematics.

 Using technology to get students engaged in a mathematical lesson can be done with a cartoon television sitcom.
 The Simpsons have a lot of mathematics references from arithmetic to calculus.
 Much of it is written to have inside jokes with those who understand different levels of mathematics.
 Simpsonmath.com offers where to find the mathematics references in episodes, transcripts for the mathematical reference, explanations for the inside math jokes, and activity sheets.

 There are many websites that teachers can use for engaging and enhancing learning in a classroom and for students own practice at home.
 A+ Click helps students of all grade levels practice problem-solving skills and to use creative thinking.
 Math Pickle gives teachers a way to play mathematical games, solve puzzles, and have math competitions in their classroom.
 For teachers, Education World offers professional development, lesson plans, and resources.
 Super Kids offers worksheets, games, and “brain food” for students.
 These are just a few of many websites that can be used.